If you are having cancer tests or have been diagnosed with cancer, we know you will be feeling anxious.

 Before your cancer diagnosis

 Support as you prepare for diagnosis

-We will provide you with written information about your tests, your condition and the help we can give.
-We will also arrange further one-to-one discussions with the members of our specialist team should you need them.
+We will give you written information about tests, your conditions and what help we can give.
+We will also arrange more discussions with members of the team if you need them.

-While you are waiting for your appointment or investigations it is a good idea to write down any questions you think of for your doctor or nurse.
-This means they will not slip your mind on the day of your appointment.
-If you think it would be helpful to be accompanied by a member of your family then please do ask them to come along.
+As you are waiting for your appointment or test, write down any questions you think of to ask your doctor or nurse.
+This means you won't need to remember them on the day of your appointment.
+If you think it would be helpful to have a member of your family with you, ask them to come along.